 This leads onto the question of valuation.
-The weighted average free cash flow ('FCF') yield (the free cash flow generated by the companies divided by their market value) of the portfolio at the outset of the year was 3.4% and ended it at 2.8%, so they became more highly rated as growth in the share prices has significantly outperformed growth of the free cash flows.
+The weighted average free cash flow ('FCF') yield (the free cash flow generated by the companies divided by their market value) of the portfolio at the outset of the year was 3.3% and ended it at 2.9%, so they became more highly rated.
 Whilst this is a good thing from the viewpoint of the performance of their shares and the Fund, it makes us nervous as changes in valuation are finite and reversible, although it is hard to see the most likely source of such a reversal - a rise in interest rates - in the near future.